Protagonist (Persona 3)

 Both protagonists were designed by Shigenori Soejima, who aimed to create ordinary youth who the player could relate to.
-In Japanese, the male protagonist is voiced by Akira Ishida, while he is voiced in English by Yuri Lowenthal; the female protagonist is voiced in Japanese by Marina Inoue and in English by Laura Bailey, and the male and female protagonists are respectively portrayed by Shouta Aoi and Kana Asumi in the game's stage adaptation, Persona 3: The Weird Masquerade.
+In Japanese, the male protagonist is voiced by Akira Ishida, while he is voiced in English by Yuri Lowenthal in most media, and by Aleks Le in the game's remake, Persona 3 Reload.
+The female protagonist is voiced in Japanese by Marina Inoue and in English by Laura Bailey, and the male and female protagonists are respectively portrayed by Shouta Aoi and Kana Asumi in the game's stage adaptation, Persona 3: The Weird Masquerade.
 The male protagonist's character was reworked for the four-part animated film adaptation, where director Noriaki Akitaya explained pressure in giving the silent character his own personality.
-He is canonically known as Makoto Yuki in Persona 3 Portable and most other appearances.
+He is canonically known as Makoto Yuki in the films as well as the 2023 remaster of Persona 3 Portable.
 In the manga adaptation, he is named Minato Arisato.
-In The Weird Masquerade, he is given the name Sakuya Shiomi.
-The female protagonist is canonically known as Kotone Shiomi in Persona 3 Portable.
-Outside of Persona 3 Portable, the female protagonist also appears in Persona Q2: New Cinema Labyrinth and Puzzle & Dragons, where she is named Kotone Shiomi.
+In The Weird Masquerade, he is given the name Sakuya Shiomi, sharing a surname with his female counterpart as the female protagonist is given the name Kotone Shiomi, which was later reused as her canonical name in the 2023 remaster of Persona 3 Portable.
+Outside of Persona 3 Portable, the female protagonist also appears in Persona Q2: New Cinema Labyrinth and Puzzle & Dragons.
 Critical reception for the character has been generally positive.